imranmaj/pyforward/README.md

 `external_port` - router port to forward from (default is random open port)

-`internal_port` - port to forward to from router port
+`internal_port` - port to forward to from router port (default is a random open port if ip is unspecified, otherwise random)

-    (default is a random open port if ip is unspecified, otherwise random) `internal_ip` - ip address to forward to (default is local ip address)
+`internal_ip` - ip address to forward to (default is local ip address)

 `protocol` - protocol to allow over port ("TCP" or "UDP") (default is "TCP")

-`description` - description of port forward (default is "pfwd")
+`description` - description of port forward (default is "PyForward")

 `duration` - lease duration of port mapping in seconds (default is 604800 seconds (7 days))